 Each year, sports injuries send more than eight million Americans to the emergency room.
 If you’re a physically active individual or athlete, it’s important to take sports injuries seriously.
 Seeking immediate treatment can prevent further complications and speed up your return to the court or playing field.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, specialize in the treatment of sports injuries.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, specialize in the treatment of sports injuries.
 To schedule an appointment at the Prescott, Arizona, practice, call to speak with a member of the support staff or book online today.

 The term sports injuries refers to any trauma that occurs during exercise or physical activity.
 Anyone can experience a sports injury, but they’re especially common in teenagers, those who play contact sports, and people who fail to properly warm-up.